Joe Hackett (politician): Career

-Hackett works as sergeant, Criminal Investigative Unit for the Delaware County District Attorney's office.
+Hackett works as Detective Sergeant, Criminal Investigative Unit for the Delaware County District Attorney's office.

 Hackett co-founded and served as the first president of the Delaware County Law Enforcement Memorial Foundation, honoring those law enforcement personnel who died while performing their duties.
 He was recognized for his community service by the Veterans of Foreign Wars and Knights of Columbus, and was named the Delaware County Police Emerald Society's Man of the Year and the Delaware County Law Enforcement Man of the Year.
 Hackett has also served as the president and secretary of the Ridley Township Police Association, vice president of the Swarthmorewood Athletic Association, and an executive board member and Lodge Delegate for Delaware County FOP Lodge 27.

 Personal life

 Hackett is married with two children.